magomimmo/modern-cljs/doc/tutorial-08.md

 Few things to be noted about the above code:

-1. depending on your taste, there are more way to *use* or *require* a namespace inside a new namespace declaration.
-Moreover, what you like while writing code (minimizing typing) could be different from what you like when reading code (maximazing readability).
-When your namespace declaration require a not so small number of other namespaces, and each namespace has a lot of public symbols, I always prefer to alias the required namespaces, because in a short time my role as a code writer changes very quickly into a reader.
+1. depending on your taste, there are more wayy to *use* or *require* a namespace inside a new namespace declaration.
+Moreover, what you like while writing code (e.g., minimizing typing) could be different from what you like when reading code (e.g., maximazing readability).
+When your namespace declaration require a not so small number of other namespaces, and each namespace has a lot of public symbols, I always prefer to alias the required namespaces, because in a short time my role as a code writer changes very quickly into a code reader and don't want to get crazy to identify what symbol came from what namespace;
-2. the origianl `false` boolean value returned by the `calculate` function has been removed, because the `shoppingForm` does not have an `action` property any more;
+2. the original `false` boolean value returned by the `calculate` function has been removed, because the `shoppingForm` does not have an `action` property any more;
-3. the origianl `if` form has been substituted by the `when` forms, because we now need to do more things whe the predicate is `true` and there is no an else path.
+3. the original `if` form has been substituted by the `when` form, because we now need to do more things when the predicate returns `true` and there is no an else path to be followed;
-4. you could substitute the anonymous functions definitions with a the corresponding `#()` short form.

 # I hate HTML

-I have to admit to being very bad at both HTML and CSS coding and I always prefer to have a professional designer available to do that job.
+I have to admit of being very bad at both HTML and CSS coding and I always prefer to have a professional designer available to do that job.

-If you're like me, you would not want to code any HTML/CSS fragment as a string like we did when we manipulated the DOM to add a `div` to the `shoppingForm` form.
+If you're like me, you do not want to code any HTML/CSS fragment as a string like we did when we manipulated the DOM to add a `div` to the `shoppingForm` form.
 Debugging such a code could quickly become a PITA.